notalentgeek/flask_oauth_microservices/README.md

 # Flask OAuth Microservices

-This project is a Python Flask-based microservice that handles OAuth authentication and user management.
-The service allows users to register, log in, and access protected resources using JWT (JSON Web Tokens).
+This project is a Python Flask-based microservices that handle OAuth authentication and user management.
+The services allows users to register, log in, and access protected resources using JWT (JSON Web Tokens).
 The project follows a clean architecture with separate modules for controllers, models, and repositories.

-As of 15:00, this repository is still under development.

 # Features

 * User registration
-* User login with password hashing (using bcrypt)
+* User login with password hashing
 * JWT-based authentication
 * Separate layers for controllers, models, and repositories
 * Uses PostgreSQL as the database
 * Dockerized for easy deployment
+* Sample unit tests

 # Basic Setup